-She recently completed an ARC research project on Sydney's Chinatown in the Asian Century: from Ethnic Enclave to Global Hub.
-She chairs an Expert Working Group on Asia Literacy: Language and Beyond, for the Australian Council of Learned Academies' Securing Australia's Future program.
+Her current ARC research project is titled The China Australia Heritage Corridor (with Associate Professor Denis Byrne).
+She previously completed an ARC research project on Sydney's Chinatown in the Asian Century: from Ethnic Enclave to Global Hub.
+Ien chairs an Expert Working Group on Asia Literacy: Language and Beyond, for the Australian Council of Learned Academies' Securing Australia's Future program.

 Professor Anthony Uhlmann